acbilson/chaos-content/blogroll/_index.md

 [Michael Descy](https://mjdescy.me/) - The original encouragement to write a blog.
 Never met the man, but thanks for putting your thoughts up for the public!

 [Dan Moore](https://letterstoanewdeveloper.com/) - Dan's post encouraging developers to [try contracting](https://letterstoanewdeveloper.com/2018/11/12/try-contracting/) helped me maintain steam as a technology consultant.
+Buy his book on the [Apress website](https://www.apress.com/gp/book/9781484260739).

 [Max B&ouml;ck](https://mxb.dev/blog/) - Max's blog has a litany of resources to make one's personal website beautiful and interconnected.
 One of the first blogs I read that piqued my interest in the [IndieWeb](https://indieweb.org/).

 [Madison Taskett](https://www.madisontaskett.com/) - I've had a blast reading Madison's heartfelt and personal posts.
 Few writers express themselves on the web so openly that I regularly consider reaching out to them to say "thank you."

+[Victoria Drake](https://victoria.dev/) - Her site is gorgeous, and her writing has the right balance between concise and simple.
+All the little tidbits, like the SQL statement for her related posts section, make it one of my favorite sites to visit.

+[Tom MacWright](https://macwright.com/) - Tom's site is minimalist, which is perfect considering the huge amount of content.
+I enjoy reading his posts because of his eclectic depth.

+[Ben Werdm&uuml;ller](https://werd.io/) - Like Tom, Ben has eclectic depth.
+I suppose it's because they both write about the direction of the Internet, politics, and their personal lives from time-to-time.